 Symptoms of Megaesophagus in Dogs

-A typical symptom associated with megaesophagus is regurgitation which is when the dog brings up undigested food and there is no abdominal movement (unlike the abdominal movement that can be seen when a dog is vomiting food that is partially digested).
+A typical symptom associated with megaesophagus is regurgitation when the dog brings up undigested food and has no abdominal movement (unlike the abdominal exercise seen when a dog is vomiting partially digested food).
+Other symptoms that may be found in dogs with megaesophagus may include the following:

 - Coughing,